 Chronic sinus infections

-- Press a warm, moist towel to your face for 5-10 minutes every day.
-This can help reduce swelling and pain.
+- Press a warm, moist towel to your face for 5-10 minutes several times a day.
+The heat and moist air it creates can help reduce swelling and pain in your nasal passages.

 - Drink lots of water and other fluids.
 This can help thin your mucus and reduce congestion.